 This person will be your right hand.
 Not only is this one of the most important roles in a business but also the most challenging to get right.
 Whilst not every business will need a secretary/receptionist, where there is one, they are usually the first point of contact, whether it be on the phone or in person, for new and existing clients and customers.

 First impressions matter and may be the difference between winning and losing a customer or client.
 How many times have you telephoned a business and spoken to someone who was clearly not interested in their job, or walked into a business where the secretary/receptionist kept their head down and did not greet you in a friendly manner, or worse, did not greet you at all?
 How did you feel about that business?

 Your immediate impression was probably negative and may have influenced your decision about whether or not to work with that business.
 It is important that you employ a secretary/ receptionist that actually wants to do the job.
 Some people see the secretary/receptionist role as an entry point or ‘stepping stone’ to another role in the business.
 You need to ensure that prior to hiring a new secretary/ receptionist, you talk with the candidates to make sure they understand how vital the role is, how crucial they are to the success of the business, and to speak openly about their expectations and goals in applying for the role.

-Whether this is a personal assistant, accounts manager, office manager or an internal bookkeeper, ensure you hire someone who fits your requirements for your business.
+Whether this is a personal assistant, accounts manager, office manager or an internal bookkeeper, ensure you are hiring an employee who fits your requirements for your business.